This post is also available in: Italiano (Italian)

 … To Martin McDonagh empathy

-The Pillowman’s main character, Katurian, has been an abused child (an abuse started naming him: Katurian K. Katurian.
+The Pillowman’s main character, Katurian, has been abused as child (an abuse started naming him: Katurian K. Katurian.
 Where “K.” stands for Katurian…) and, when he has become a writer, he writes only about abused children.

 ‘A few’.
 I’ll say a fucking few.
 The first fucking twenty we picked up was ‘a little girl is fucked over in this way, or a little boy is fucked over in this way…’!